timostamm/json-client/README.md

 A simple client for JSON APIs using Guzzle and the Symfony Serializer.

-To implement a API client, you would extend AbstractApiClient and write your methods, using the Guzzle Http Client to transmit.
+To implement a API client, you can extend AbstractApiClient and write your methods, using the Guzzle Http Client to transmit.